-In preparing the unaudited condensed interim consolidated financial statements of the Company as at March 31, 2023, the Company made judgments when applying its accounting policies.
-The judgments that have the most significant effect on the amounts recognized in the unaudited condensed interim consolidated financial statements of the Company as at March 31, 2023, have been set out in Note 5 of the audited consolidated financial statements for the year ended December 31, 2022.
+In preparing the unaudited condensed interim consolidated financial statements of the Company as at June 30, 2023, the Company made judgments when applying its accounting policies.
+The judgments that have the most significant effect on the amounts recognized in the unaudited condensed interim consolidated financial statements of the Company as at June 30, 2023, have been set out in Note 5 of the audited consolidated financial statements for the year ended December 31, 2022, except as noted herein.